 How will IR35 impact my business?

-There are many risks and opportunities that will arise in April 2020 when IR35 reforms come into force in the private sector.
-Companies that act now will minimise risks and reap the rewards.
+There are many risks and opportunities that will arise in April 2021 when IR35 reforms come into force in the private sector.
+Companies that act in good time will minimise risks and reap the rewards.

 Risks if IR35 is not handled correctly